kloggy/HA-Irrigation-Version2/prerequisites.md

 Of course there is *no requirement* to use Smartweather for rainfall data but if you use something else you will need to change the Lovelace to fit and also the code that collects rainfall measurements.

+There are some pointers for setting SmartWeather up [here](https://github.com/kloggy/HA-Irrigation-Version2/blob/master/smartweather_example.md)

 __Dark Sky__: The following minimal configuaration is needed:

 ```